boazsegev/combine_pdf/README.md

 Combining PDF files s very straight forward.

-First you create the PDF object that will contain all the combined data.
+First we create the PDF object that will contain all the combined data.

-Then you "inject", using the << operator, the data - either page by page (which is slower) or file by file (which is faster).
+Then we "inject" the data, using the << operator.
+We either do this page by page (which is slower) or file by file (which is faster).

-Last, you render or save the data.
+Last, we render or save the data.

 For Example:
 ```ruby